cyberjunky/home-assistant-config/README.md

 ```
 First startup can take some time.

-The Hass.io GUI is available from Home Assistants menu at: http://[IP server]:8123
+The Hass.io GUI is available from Home Assistant's menu at: http://[IP server]:8123

 *I will include more documentation soon!*